-- Place the vehicle on a level surface and hold it in an upright position. - While applying the front brake, push down hard on the handlebars several times to check if the front fork compresses and rebounds smoothly.
+- Place the vehicle on a level surface and hold it in an upright position.
+WARNING!
+To avoid injury, securely support the vehicle so there is no danger of it falling over.
+[EWA10751] - While applying the front brake, push down hard on the handlebars several times to check if the front fork compresses and rebounds smoothly.